 In this chapter, the value created by the Global Atlas will be enumerated.
 Therefore, general value creation is described, followed by the value creation outlined for the different users.
-The values created were elaborated in the interview with A. O. Ali (interview, July 7th, 2015).
+The values created were elaborated in the interview with A. O. Ali (interview, July 7, 2015).

 The main advantage for every user of the Global Atlas is the digitization of the information available for a country in one centralized platform.
-One main positive feature of the centralized information platform is the cross-referencing (A. O. Ali, interview, July 7th, 2015).
-This allows everyone, for example, to analyze a map for Nigeria created by a French institute in combination with a transmission grid layer created by the World Bank, together with the information on the feed-in tariffs for the specific country.
+One main positive feature of the centralized information platform is the cross-referencing (A. O. Ali, interview, July 7, 2015).
+This allows everyone, for example, to analyze a map for Nigeria created by a French institute in combination with a transmission grid layer created by the World Bank, together with the information on the fed-in tariffs for the specific country.

-The main value created by the Global Atlas for the policy makers and the investors are the resource maps itself.
+The main value created by the Global Atlas for the policy makers and the investors are the resource maps themselves.
 Resource maps made available by the Global Atlas allow the users to skip the cost and time to either search the Internet or even measure the data by themselves.
-Both of the ways would be very costly for every type of user, in terms of both financial input and time.
-Hence, the value created for policy makers and investors is a solid information basis on every country they are working in.
-Another value created for both type of users is the ability to skip the detailed information itself and still be able to get presentable results with just a few mouse clicks (A. O. Ali, interview, July 7th, 2015).
+Both ways would be very costly for every type of user, in terms of both financial input and time.
+Hence, the value created for policy makers and investors is a solid information basis for every country they are working in.
+Another value created for both type of users is the ability to skip the detailed information itself and still be able to get presentable results with just a few mouse clicks (A. O. Ali, interview, July 7, 2015).
 This also saves time and costs.

-For a policy maker, an additional value created is having the ability to generate a solar energy “hotspot” map that focuses on the financial resources on specific spots in the country without having to spend all the money on creating a costly resource map of their own country (A. O. Ali, interview, July 7th, 2015).
+For a policy maker, an additional value created is having the ability to generate a solar energy “hotspot” map that focuses on the financial resources in specific spots in the country without having to spend all the money on creating a costly resource map of their own country (A. O. Ali, interview, July 7, 2015).

-From an investor’s point of view, Ali (interview, July 7th, 2015) sees additional value of having a portfolio of countries to prospect.
+From an investor’s point of view, Ali (interview, July 7, 2015) sees an additional value as having a portfolio of countries to prospect.
 This means the investor is equipped to find the best spots in a whole range of countries.
 For example, the investor can find good spots in the northern part of Nigeria or the western part of Ghana without having to create a resource map for each individual country.
-Through the GIS tools of the Global Atlas this can be done with just a few mouse clicks.
-The value of a first screening can create value for an investor can also be described as in Graph 3.
-The graph shows the accuracy of the cost for a typical project (RETScreen International, 2008), where the estimate of the accuracy at the beginning or first screening is very low (from 1.5 to 0.5 of the final cost).
-Better information on a first screen basis, free of charge, will not only help the investor get a better accuracy on the cost assessment, but this better cost accuracy will also lead to lower the risk of the investment.
-A lower risk on investment causes lower cost for the investor; hence, the Global Atlas creates value for investors.
+Through the GIS tools of the Global Atlas, this can be done with just a few mouse clicks.
+The value of a first screening can create value for an investor as described in Figure 3.
+The figure shows the accuracy of the cost for a typical project (RETScreen International, 2008), where the estimate of the accuracy at the beginning or first screening is very low (from 1.5 to 0.5 of the final cost).
+Better information on a first screen basis, free of charge, will not only help the investor get a better accuracy on the cost assessment, but it will also lead to lower the risks on investment.
+A lower risk on investment causes lower costs for the investor; hence, the Global Atlas creates a greater value for investors.